 Quang Ninh Province is on the north-east coast of Vietnam.
-It borders China to the north and contains one of the attractions that everyone doing Vietnam tour packages will expect to see, Halong Bay, a UNESCO World Heritage site.
+It borders China to the north and contains one of the attractions that everyone doing packaged tours in Vietnam will expect to see, Halong Bay, a UNESCO World Heritage site.
 A Vietnam travel agent can be expected to include the Country’s highlights in any Vietnam luxury tour and by necessity that will include time in Quang Ninh Province.

 Many visitors from overseas arrive in Vietnam at Hanoi’s International Airport.
 Hanoi is the country’s capital and is a great place to start any Vietnam family tour.
 However, on leaving Hanoi and travelling around 3 hours east, there is a place that impresses everyone who sees it, Halong Bay.
 There is an extensive coastline, well over 100 kilometres with houses on stilts in fishing villages dotted throughout.
 There are limestone islands rising out of the water, almost all uninhabited.
 A cruise in Halong Bay, preferably including a night or two on board a boat, moving between the islands is a magical experience.

 Bai Tu Long Bay

 One of the attractions of Bai Tu Long Bay is that as yet, it lies fairly undiscovered; there are none of the crowds that you will meet in Halong Bay, yet there are beautiful beaches, many islands and in some ways, it is more unspoilt than its neighbour.
 There are caves to explore, fishing villages and if you want to go kayaking you may find far fewer people in the water than in Halong.
 There is dense forest on the larger islands, explorers most welcome.